mcseptian/reak/README.md

 **You’ll need to have [https://nodejs.org/](Node), [https://git-scm.com/](Git), and Editor.**

-First: on your console run `git clone https://github.com/mcseptian/learnasactof-.git`
+First: on your console run `git clone https://github.com/mcseptian/reak.git`

-Then: open the project directory `cd learnasactof-`
+Then: open the project directory `cd reak`

 And: install dependency `npm install`